Universal Freezing Transitions of Dipole-Conserving Chains: Existence of particle-connected FESs and extended states for any and

 At some point, the left boundary will necessarily remain without particles.
 The algorithm in this case runs identically to before, without the step in which we remove a particle from the left stack.
 The final scenario to take into consideration is when we reach the right boundary with the rightmost particle, irrespective of whether this happens before or after the left boundary has been emptied.
 Also in this case the algorithm remains the same, with the only modification that when between the right boundary and the first particle to its left there are no holes, the next right hop of this particle brings it onto the right boundary.
-This increases over time the number of particles on the right stack, until we place all the $N$ particles on it, reaching $X^*_R$.
+Over time this increases the number of particles on the right stack, until we place all the $N$ particles on it, reaching $X^*_R$.

-This, together with the results from Appendix \ref{appendix:uniqueFES}, proves that for any values of $N$ and $L$, exists \emph{one and only one} BFES for each value of $X$ compatible with $N$ and $L$.
+This, together with the results from Appendix \ref{appendix:uniqueFES}, proves that for any values of $N$ and $L$ there exists \emph{one and only one} PC FES for each value of $X$ compatible with $N$ and $L$.

-It is apparent that a same derivation can be used to show the existence of a blockage-free extended state (BES) (see Section \ref{sec:weakFragNumerics}) at finite $d$ for any $N$ and $X$ symmetry sector as well.
-In this case, we begin with the particle configuration for a given $N$ and $L$ in which all particles are involved in a pile-up on the left of the system, i.e. the leftmost $\lfloor N/(d-1)\rfloor$ sites have occupancy $d-1$, with the next site over having $N-\lfloor N/(d-1)\rfloor$ particles.
-The steps followed are almost identical to the BFES case, with the main difference being that instead of new particles being taken from the leftmost site of the system, they are taken from the rightmost site of the pile-up, which is still non-empty.
+It is apparent that a same derivation can be used to show the existence of a particle-connected extended state (see Section \ref{sec:weakFragNumerics} or \cref{tab:glossary}) at finite $d$ for any $N$ and $X$ symmetry sector as well.
+In this case, we begin with the particle configuration for a given $N$ and $L$ in which all particles are stacked up on the left of the system, i.e., the leftmost $\lfloor N/(d-1)\rfloor$ sites have occupancy $d-1$, with the next site over having $N-\lfloor N/(d-1)\rfloor$ particles.
+The steps followed are almost identical to the PC FES case, with the main difference being that instead of new particles being taken from the leftmost site of the system, they are taken from the rightmost site of the boundary particle stack which is still nonempty.
 Likewise, as the particles are moved to the right of the system, instead of all stacking on the rightmost site, they will fill up the sites one by one to their maximal $d-1$ occupancy, starting from the rightmost site and progressing left.
 Otherwise, the algorithm used is the same, and the proof also holds at finite $d$.